 Memorial University Medical Center (MUMC) and Mercer University School of Medicine teamed up to offer a three-year family medicine track for Mercer’s medical students.
 The goal is to train and launch primary care physicians to serve in Georgia’s medically underserved areas.* With Georgia ranked 45th out of 50 states for primary care doctors per capita, there is a great need for this program.

-The family medicine accelerated curriculum track, offered only on Mercer’s Savannah campus at MUMC, was one of the accelerated programs in the U.S. It allows students to complete medical school in three years instead of the usual four years.
+The family medicine accelerated curriculum track, was one of the accelerated programs in the U.S. It allows students to complete medical school in three years instead of the usual four years.
 Graduates are able to enter the work force a year earlier and save the cost of an additional year of medical school.

 Only the top medical students are eligible for the accelerated curriculum track.
 Once they are accepted, students must meet all of the requirements for medical school graduation in a shorter length of time.
 Graduates are encouraged to undergo residency training in Savannah and, afterward, practice in the region.